-This straight road across empty fields went on for about a mile and a half – almost half the total distance to my house.
+This straight road across empty fields went on for almost a mile – about half the total distance to my house.
 After that, the route became much more circuitous.
 In front of me, I could see mountains dominating the western horizon.
-Off to the right, I occasionally saw glimpses of the downtown skyline, some 15 or 20 miles away.
+Off to the right, I occasionally saw glimpses of the downtown skyline, some 15 to 20 miles away.
 It was just a small group of 30-story buildings standing out against a mostly flat background then.
 The skyline is much bigger now, and the fields are all filled with houses.
 Only the mountains are about the same.

-This was my junior year, but I didn't think of myself as "a junior"; I thought of myself as being in 11th grade, and nothing much else.
+This was my junior year, but I didn't think of myself as being "a junior", or anything similar that might hint at a sense of normalcy; I just thought of myself as being in 11th grade, and not much else.
 I had very little idea of what the future would hold.
-I was too overwhelmed by the present to think of anything like that.
+I was too overwhelmed by the present to think of that sort of thing.
 All my efforts were focused on just getting through each day.
-I don’t know if I was really doing anything all that difficult, but somehow it felt like I was.
-Despite that, there were moments of joy and exhilaration amid the hardship, and I lived for those moments.
+I don’t know if I was really doing anything all that difficult, but somehow it felt like it.
+Despite that, there were moments of joy and exhilaration amid the difficulty, and I lived for those moments.

 Walking along, I felt free.
 I felt like an explorer.
 There was no need to worry about anything.
 After I had gone a pretty good distance, one of the most beat-up looking old cars I had ever seen came to the side of the road and stopped a little in front of me.
 I looked inside and saw that there were two people in the front seat.
 The driver was Leah, the girl with medium long blonde hair who talked to me almost every day in the school cafeteria.
 Another girl was sitting over on the passenger side; she had long dark hair, and I didn’t recognize her at all.
 I opened the back door and got in.